 Launched in 2013, The Elevation Scholars Program now serves hundreds of students at Orange County’s Title 1 high schools through two main efforts:

-- The Elevation Scholars Award – a national level college admissions award provided to three students from challenging economic circumstances who have dreams of attending the nation’s elite colleges and universities and the academic performance to support those dreams.
+- The Elevation Scholars Award – a national level college admissions award provided to high- performing, high-need students who have dreams of attending the nation’s elite colleges and universities

-- Three winners annually chosen from our three partner schools
+- Winners chosen annually from our four partner schools